mschmidty/schmidty_notes/blog/r/2023-01-05-dolores-river-flow-predict.md

 ---
 layout: post
-title: "Prediction if the Dolores River Will Run V2"
+title: "Predicting if the Dolores River Will Have a Raftable Release V2"
 date: 2023-01-05
 tags: [ "Machine Learning" ]
 ---

 Will there be a raftable release below McPhee Dam this year?
 I hope so.
-In this post I'll use [`{tidymodels}`](https://www.tidymodels.org/) R package to predict the number of raftable release days Xgboost gradient boosted trees.
+In this post I'll use the [`{tidymodels}`](https://www.tidymodels.org/) R package to predict the number of raftable release days with Xgboost.
 This post is an update to an [earlier post](/blog/r/2020-02-09-dolores-predict/).
 I take a slightly different approach to build this model and I think the model is more accurate than the last model I built.

 ## All the packages I will be using
 First lets load all the packages we will need to get the data.